 Synthetic forms of hyaluronic acid are used to correct disorders in the fields of dermatology, rheumatology, ophthalmology, and wound repair.
 Brand names of manufactured hyaluronic gels used for facial augmentation include Hylaform® (includes Hylaform Fine Line and Hylaform Plus – Hylan B), Restylane® (non-animal stabilised hyaluronic acid), Perlane®, Juvederm®, Rofilan Hylan® and AcHyal®.

 A hyaluronic acid implant is a non-surgical procedure to soften facial lines and furrows.
 Tiny quantities of hyaluronic acid are injected through very fine needles into the dermis.
 Depending on how many lines are treated, the treatment takes 20 minutes to an hour, with minimal discomfort (especially with products that contain local anaesthetic agents).
 The hyaluronic acid increases the volume of the dermis, softens and hydrates it.

 The effects can be maintained by small ‘top-up’ treatments as required, generally about twice a year.

-Hyaluronic acid injections can be used as a dermal filler to improve the skin's contour and reduce depressions in the skin due to scars, injury or lines.
+Hyaluronic acid injections improve the skin contour and reduce depressions in the skin due to scars, injury or lines, for example:

 Almost all people are suitable for hyaluronic acid therapy.
 Because hyaluronic acid is chemically identical within and between species, allergy to it is very rare.
-Thus, unlike bovine collagen implants, manufacturers claim there is not the need to perform a skin allergy test and wait up to 8 weeks for results before commencing treatments.
+Thus, unlike bovine collagen implants, there is usually no need to perform a skin allergy test.
 You should discuss with your doctor about whether or not you require a skin allergy test with hyaluronic acid before commencing therapy.

 Hyaluronic acid therapy is suitable for patients allergic to bovine collagen.